Google Wallet: Supported loyalty programs

-Usage within public transport systems
+Supported public transport systems

-Due to the open nature of the Android platform, some transit cards are only available through other Android-based mobile wallets or via their own apps (e.g. Octopus card for Samsung Wallet or TAP for Android).
+Due to the open nature of the Android platform, some transit cards are only available through other Android-based mobile wallets or via their own apps (e.g. Navigo for Samsung Wallet or TAP for Android).
 Transit cards that support direct provisioning can be issued within the Google Wallet app itself, without needing to download a separate third party application.
+Some public transport systems listed here support skipping verification with Google Pay on Android and Wear OS, wherein the only requirement for transmitting a payment or transit card is for the device to be on (for phones), or further have the device unlocked (for watches.)
+This is not supported on Google Wallet for Fitbit OS, however.
+Users with Fitbit watches must open the Wallet app time each time they scan their fare payment method (except FeliCa-based fare methods).